 Children unattended during hours of operation: If a child under age 9 is unattended in the Library during hours of operation, staff will seek to locate the responsible person within the Library.
-When this person and the child are reunited, staff will inform them of the Unattended Children Policy.
+When this person and the child are reunited, staff will inform them of this policy.

 If the responsible person cannot be located within the Library, the staff will obtain the parent's phone number, if possible.
-When the parent is contacted, they will be notified of the Unattended Children Policy and asked to come to the Library to assume responsibility for the child.
+When the parent is contacted, they will be notified of this policy and asked to come to the Library to assume responsibility for the child.
 If the parent does not provide appropriate supervision or the parent cannot be reached within 30 minutes, staff will contact law enforcement and ask that they assume responsibility for the child.